yvettely/machine_learning_homework/README.md

 On the other hand, I have also compared 2 different ensemble classifiers to predict loan risk and evaluate each model.
 On this exercise, I have found that:

-- The model that had the better balanced accuracy score is the Easy Ensemble Classifier with 0.71618, compared to 0.71558 of the Balanced Random Forest Classifier.
+- The model that had the better balanced accuracy score is the Balanced Random Forest Classifier with 0.72223 , compared to Easy Ensemble Classifier with 0.72175.

 - The model that had the better recall score is the Balanced Random Forest Classifier with 0.84, compared to 0.77 of the Easy Ensemble Classifier.

-- The two models had the same geometric mean score of 0.71.
+- The model that had the better geometric mean score is the Easy Ensemble Classifier with 0.72, compared to 0.71 of the Balances Random Forest Classifier.

-- The top three features are the Total Received Principal, Total Received Interest and Last Payment Amount.
+- The top three features are the Total Received Principal, Last Payment Amount and Total Received Interest.